shivampednekar/AdvancedReactHooks/README.md

 - ### Static Data <br>

   The purpose of this section is to discuss static data.
 We created a section row in the previous section, and we clearly have a problem since they all have the same title, description, and timestamp.
 Since it is hardcoded, it is normal.
 We will use props, statically loaded data, and map method.

+- ### Contentful CMS <br>

+  In the previous section, we talked about static data, storing them in the project, retrieving them and display on the UI.
+This flow is very good for a small amount of content but not scalable at all.